arenasys/sd-tagging-helper/README.md

 ## Helper GUI for manual tagging/cropping
 --------
-GUI to help manual tagging and cropping.
+A GUI to help with manual tagging and cropping.
 Written in Python/Qt5.
 ![example](https://github.com/arenatemp/sd-tagging-helper/raw/master/screenshot.png)

 ### Requirements